publicJorn/tree-shaking-ui-library-esbuild/README.md

 ```

 App is a NextJS application.
 The built app will now only contain the components that are actually imported (Button in this initial example).
 You can check this by searching the `packages/app/.next` folder in an editor.
-Find `I SHOULD BE HERE` -> this is the `Button` that is imported.
+Find `I SHOULD BE IN APP` -> this is the `Button` that is imported.
-Find `I MUST NOT BE HERE` -> this is the `Link` that is not imported.
+Find `I MUST NOT BE IN APP` -> this is the `Link` that is not imported.

 ## Work with it